CMP critics go to court, renew allegations of improper shutoff warnings

 But residential customers of natural gas companies and electric distribution utilities such as CMP and Versant Power were thrown a lifeline.
 The PUC ruled that the moratorium would transition into the annual winter disconnection period, which essentially prohibited those providers from shutting off service from Nov.
 15 to April 15.

-At the time, the Office of Public Advocate expressed the view that some customers would be confused by the timing.
+At the time, the Public Advocate’s Office expressed the view that some customers would be confused by the timing.
 It noted a window of uncertainty between the end of the moratorium and the start of the period in which winter disconnections are banned.

 “That said, since the order was issued, I have received zero phone calls from electric or natural gas customers regarding disconnections,” said Kiera Reardon, the office’s consumer adviser.